10/17/2018 7:32 AM

 The Rogues navigated the first month of the Great West League season without their head coach, Tyler Graham.
 Graham is the Director of Player Development at Oregon State University, and was with the Beavers during the College World Series run in Omaha, Nebraska.

-The Rogues welcomed Graham’s return on July 1st with Beavers’ Day.
-The Rogues painting the bags in orange, white, and black and gave discounts to fans to showed up to the game in Beavers’ gear.
+The city of Medford and the Rogues welcomed Graham’s return on July 1st with Beavers’ Day.
+The Rogues painted the bags in orange, white, and black and gave discounts to fans to showed up to the game in Beavers’ gear.
 Central Point native and former Rogues pitcher Dylan Pearce, who was the winning pitcher in the clinching game of the 2017 Great West League Championship Series, was on the playoff roster with the Beavers.
-He returned to Harry & David Field to throw out the first pitch on Beavers’ Day and Beavers’ Head Coach Pat Casey was also in attendance.
+He returned to Harry & David Field to throw out the first pitch on Beavers’ Day.
+Beavers’ Head Coach Pat Casey was also in attendance.

 The first round of the playoffs were changed from a three-game series to a one game, win-or-go-home matchup between the Rogues and the Potters down in Lincoln.
 The Rogues battled hard all night long, but lost the game to end their season.